mahikshith/Invoice-reader-with-gemini-pro-vision/README.md

 Note that the default behaviour of the model is set to read invoices only.

-If you want you can change it's behaviour by adding your own text under behaviour variable in app.py
+If you want you can change it's behaviour then add your own text under behaviour variable in app.py

 For example : if you want the model to get the ingredients of a dish in an image , simply edit the behaviour variable.